The World’s Top 10 Presidential Aircraft

 The modified Airbus A330-200 is a far cry from the norm.
 Onboard, you’ll find an en suite bedroom, kitchen, and even a soundproof room that can fit a dozen passengers.
 Perfect for high-level negotiations, with no prying ears.

 Passengers can access a range of amenities that would suit any high-ranking political figure.
-As well as enjoying a private suite complete with shower, the president can get down to business at any point with internet access that reaches over 10,000 meters above ground.
+As well as enjoying a private suite complete with shower, the president can get down to business at any point with internet access that reaches over 10,000 meters above the ground.
 Elsewhere, a conference room boasting seating for up to 60 VIPs means there’s no time to rest aboard this refined presidential aircraft.

 To further prove that this jet is all business, there’s a command center on board.
 If you want to send a top-secret message, you’re in the right place.
 Connections here are encrypted and secure, so even highly classified information can be safely sent and received.